This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Press straight down on the sternum at least 2 inches (5 centimeters).
 Do not push your hands forward when you press down.
 Go only up and down.
 The compressions should be constant and equal.
 This means that it should take the same amount of time to press down as it does to go back up.
 Allow the chest to relax completely between compressions.
 This allows blood to come back into the heart before you compress again.
 Leave your hands on the person's chest in the correct hand position between compressions.

 - Do 30 chest compressions at a rate of at least 100 to 120 every minute (2 per second).
 Push hard and push fast.
 Hard, fast compressions are more likely to keep the person's brain and heart alive.
 Count the compressions out loud to help you do them at a steady, even speed.

-To open the person's airway:
+How to open the person's airway:

-To give rescue breaths:
+How to give rescue breaths:

 - Gently pinch the person's nose closed.
 This stops air from escaping through the nose.
 Take a deep breath and put your lips around the person's mouth, making an airtight seal.

 - Give 2 breaths (1 second for each breath) into the person's mouth.
 Do not give large breaths.
 Do not breathe hard or fast.
 Take a normal breath for yourself after each breath that you give.

 - The person's chest will rise each time you give a rescue breath if his or her airway is open.
 You may need to change his or her head position to reopen his or her airway.
 If you still cannot get air in, the airway may be blocked by food or another object.
 Look again to see if you find an object you can remove.

 - Do not stop chest compressions for more than 10 seconds to deliver 2 breaths.

 © Copyright IBM Corporation 2018 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health